RAM: the forgotten history

 The circuit latches when an input current flows through the transformer winding on the left.
 This momentarily makes the G1 grid voltage more positive, upsetting the current balance between the tubes in a self-reinforcing feedback loop.

 In modern terms, both of these circuits would be described as set-reset (SR) latches.
 Their fundamental operation is shared with the cells that make up high-speed, low-power SRAM memories found on the dies of most microcontrollers and microprocessors today.
-A contemporary textbook example of a SR architecture could be this:
+A contemporary textbook example of an SR architecture could be this:

 To analyze the circuit, let’s consider what happens if the “reset” line is high.
 In this scenario, one input of the AND gate is always zero, so the circuit outputs “0” no matter what’s happening on the OR side.